A-Momin/noteshub/nts/notes_cicd.md

         -   Plugins: Providing credentials to plugins such as Git, Docker, or Cloud integrations.
         -   Automation: Centralizing sensitive data for automation tasks that span multiple jobs.

--   **System (Nodes)**: Credentials with the "Node (agent)" scope are specific to Jenkins agent nodes.
+-   **System (Nodes)**: Credentials with the **Node (agent)** scope are specific to Jenkins agent nodes.
 They can be used in configurations related to distributed builds or specific tasks that run on agent nodes.

 -   **User**: User-scoped credentials are associated with a specific Jenkins user.
 These credentials are typically used within user-specific configurations, such as in pipeline scripts owned by that user.

--   **Item (Job)**: Credentials with the "Item" scope are specific to a particular Jenkins job or project.
+-   **Item (Job)**: Credentials with the **Item** scope are specific to a particular Jenkins job or project.
 They are often used in job configurations or pipeline scripts associated with that job.

 -   **Folder**: Folder-scoped credentials are specific to a Jenkins folder.
 They can be used within jobs or configurations contained within that folder.